Avinash09Kumar/Cric-/README.md

 **STEP 3 :** Go into the Cricbase-master folder in the command prompt

-         (Example)
          C:\Users\Admin\Desktop\Cricbase-master> cd Cricbase-master

-         And it will be changed to like this C:\Users\Admin\Desktop\Cricbase-master\Cricbase-master>
+And it will be changed to like this

+         C:\Users\Admin\Desktop\Cricbase-master\Cricbase-master>

 **STEP 4 :** Type python manage.py runserver